outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 # [Installation guide](https://wiki.archlinux.org/index.php/Installation_guide)

 1. Arch Linux has dropped support for *i686* platforms.
 Only *x86_64* now!
-2. After installation and before reboot, check out all commands by `history > cmd.log` for later reference.
-3. Download the latest ISO image from [download link](https://www.archlinux.org/download/).
+2. Download the latest ISO image from [download link](https://www.archlinux.org/download/).
-4. Install necessary packages.
+3. Install necessary packages.
 At least *wpa_supplicant* as the *base* group does not include that.

 ## USB Stick